-10 Type of submission: If it is a project amendment, select all changes that apply and provide a brief justification: New project Extension of duration: Additional duration in months (number of Project amendment months and new end date): Change of project outcome/ scope: Change of budget allocation between outcomes or budget categories of more than 15%: Additional PBF budget: Additional amount by recipient organization: USD Brief justification for amendment: Note: If this is an amendment, show any changes to the project document in RED colour or in TRACKED CHANGES, ensuring a new result framework and budget tables are included with clearly visible changes.
-Any parts of the document which are not affected, should remain the same.
-New project signatures are required.
+Type of submission: If it is a project amendment, select all changes that apply and provide a brief justification: New project Extension of duration: Additional duration in months (number of Project amendment months and new end date): eight (8) months, including extraordinary two (2) months with a new end date of 10 April 2025.
+Change of project outcome/ scope: Change of budget allocation between outcomes or budget categories of more than $15\%$ : Additional PBF budget: Additional amount by recipient organization: USD Brief justification for amendment: This is a second budget re-allocation/ amendment for this project and request for a no-cost extension.
+The first one was approved in October 2023 and is in unchanged red text below and the second (new one) is I income the second second requested ih July 2024 and is written in blue text and yellow highlights

-o Please consult the PBF Guidance Note on Gender Marker Calculations and Gender-responsive Peacebuilding
+Please consult the PBF Guidance Note on Gender Marker Calculations and Gender-responsive Peacebuilding